mozilla/application-services/docs/design/remerge/schema-format.md

         - This is to allow the possibility that a future version of remerge will allow you to reference properties in nested objects like `foo.bar`.

+    - Field `name`s should not change (this is the name of the field on the server).
+Renaming a field conceptually can be done by specifying a `local_name`.

 - `local_name`: Optional string, used to rename fields, defaults to `name`.
 Only the *native* schema's `local_name` values are ever used, since that's what calling code understands.